andrasq/node-qibl/README.md

 Suppress the error from `require(name)`.
 Returns the module, or `undefined` if unable to load.

+### qibl.clearListeners( emitter, event )

+Remove all listeners that are listening for `event`, and return them in an array.

+### qibl.restoreListeners( emitter, event, listenersArray )

+Add all listeners in the array to be listening for the event.
+This undoes a clearListeners().

 Changelog
 ---------

-- 1.4.0 - new functions omitUndefined, mapById, subsample, qsearch, sort3
+- 1.4.0 - new functions omitUndefined, mapById, subsample, qsearch, sort3, clear/restoreListeners
 - 1.3.0 - new function populate()
 - 1.2.2 - new undocumented functions getProperty, setProperty, once
 - 1.2.1 - fix thunkify